daisybutler/The-Book-Bunker-project03/README.md

 Opting for sans serif fonts gives the site a modern and sleek feel.
 The specific choices from Google fonts are easy to read.
 The contrast between the bold weight of "Poppins" and the regular weight of "Lato" is a nice pairing to the eye.

 ### Wireframe Mockups

+My entire Figma workspace for this project can be viewed [here](https://www.figma.com/file/WlJ4F22GdniPyiQmA1At1T/Milestone-3?node-id=0%3A1).

 ## Features